davidjharder/solus-site.github.io/content/blog/2023/12/solus-4.5-released/index.md

 TODO: are there other default apps worth highlighting?

-- Budgie, GNOME, and MATE editions all ship with Rhythmbox for audio playback, with the latest release of the Alternate Toolbar extension to provide a more modern user experience.
+- Budgie and GNOME editions ship with Rhythmbox for audio playback, with the latest release of the Alternate Toolbar extension to provide a more modern user experience.
 - Budgie and GNOME ship with Celluloid for video playback.
-- MATE ships with VLC for video playback.
+- XFCE ships with Parole for multimedia playback.
 - Plasma ships with Elisa for audio playback and Haruna for video playback.

 ### Pipewire by default